alf45tar/PedalinoMini/README.md

 ## Features

 - Support for digital foot switches (momentary or latch), analog expression pedals and jog wheels (rotary encoders)
-- 20 banks of 6 controllers each.
+- 6 controllers ports.
 One controller port can support up to 6 indipendent switches for a total of 36 switches.
+- 20 banks
 - 3 user profiles
 - 16 sequences of 10 steps each
-- Each port can connect 1 expression pedal or up to 6 foot switches for a maximum of 36 foot switches.
+- Each port can connect 1 expression pedal or 1 jog wheel or up to 6 foot switches via a resitors ladder (TC HELICON Switch-6).
 - MIDI output via AppleMIDI (also known as RTP-MIDI) or ipMIDI via Wi-Fi
 - Send almost every MIDI messages: Program Change, Control Code, Note On/Off, Channel Pressure, Pitch Bend, Bank Select, Start, Stop, Continue or a sequence of the previous messages
 - MIDI channel, MIDI note, MIDI control code, MIDI program change can be configured by each pedal and by each bank
-- Switch debouncing and analog noise suppression without decreasing responsiveness
+- Switch debouncing and analog noise suppression without decreasing responsivenes
-- Up to 6 switches connected via a resitors ladder (TC HELICON Switch-6).
-Any resistors ladder can be calibrated just pressing footswitches in sequence.
 - Invert polarity via software
 - Individual automatic calibration of expression pedals.
 Manual fine tuning is not usually requested.
 - Transform a linear expression pedal into log expression pedal and vice versa
+- Resistors ladder calibrated is easy as pressing footswitches in sequence.
 - 6 status leds that can be controlled by MIDI remote devices too
 - Responsive and mobile-first configuration web interface (<http://pedalino.local>)
 - Smart Config technology to help users connect to a Wi-Fi network through simple app on a smartphone.
 - OTA (Over the Air) firmware update or via HTTP (<http://pedalino.local/update>)

 ## Bill of materials